-The FNS Oral Tradition Concentration allows students an opportunity to study tribal oral traditional knowledge in a variety of settings including working with Indigenous knowledge bearers and Elders in a tribal setting.
-Course is repeatable for credit; may be taken 3 times for a maximum of 12 earned credits.
+The FNS Oral Tradition Concentration allows students an opportunity to study tribal oral traditional knowledge in a variety of settings including working with American Indian tribal members and Elders.

-P: FNS major or minor; junior or senior status; Instructor Approval.
+P: FNS major or minor; FNS 225, 226; Instructor Approval.

 FNS 478.
 Honors in the Major.
 3 Credits.